apecloud/kubeblocks/docs/user_docs/installation/install-and-uninstall-kbcli-and-kubeblocks.md

 ### Handle an exception

-If installing KubeBlocks fails, run preflight checks to find whether your environment meets the requirements of running KubeBlocks and clusters.
+If installing KubeBlocks by `kbcli` fails, run preflight checks to find whether your environment meets the requirements of running KubeBlocks and clusters.

 ```bash
 kbcli kubeblocks preflight